SSDBM/2022/events.md

 ## Copenhagen Walking Tour (17:20 - 19:00)

 The tour will start from Nørreport Station and end at Christiansborg Palace.
 Nørreport Station is reachable by bus from the venue.
-After getting off at Nørreport Station, you should locate the guide and the crowd at Nørreport Station.
-For your convenience, there will be a convoy starting from the venue at 17:00, taking the bus to Nørreport Station.
+After getting off at Nørreport Station, you should locate the shop "Matas" at Nørreport Station, where you should meet the guide.
+For your convenience, there will be a convoy starting from the venue at 16:45, taking the bus to Nørreport Station.

 ![Nørreport Station](./assets/images/norreport.jpeg)
 Nørreport Station